SUNSET OF FURMANKIND

 Doctor Renwick spoke quietly with Jenni, offering the leopard a sedative for the upcoming flight.
 Despite her numerous outdoor experiences, she had never liked flying or great heights and was dreading the four-hour journey.

 “May I have your attention, please,” the man said, his dark eyes shining from the interior lights as he pulled off his parka hood.
 “Thank you.
 I just wanted to wish you all a safe journey.
-I wish that I could join you on Sebra, but as director of the Institute, there will still be a lot for me to do here while you are away.
-I wish you well, and although I know your time in orbit will not be all fun, I know you will be happier there than here while your bodies assume new shapes.
+I would love to join you on Sebra, but as project director, there will still be a lot for me to do here while you are away.
+Although I know your time in orbit will not be all fun, I know you will be happier there than here as your bodies assume new shapes.
 Even once your skeletal structures are stable, there will still be many other internal changes taking place over the next months, but when you get back you will be in a better frame of mind to learn the skills we must teach you in order to survive on an alien world.

 He looked aside at a signal from the Osprey’s copilot and then reached up to pull his hood back into place.
 “My time is up, so I must bid you all goodbye for now.
 I will see you in two months.
 Farewell!”